 We are lucky to be able to be very selective in our web design projects.
 We prefer to work with individuals and nonprofits to build attractive, low-cost sites that, when feasible, can be maintained afterward by the client.

-A fully customized site design made from scratch was done for the Gaetano Federici sculpture and art collections at federicicollections.com
+Here is an example of a fully customized site design done for the Gaetano Federici sculpture and art collections at federicicollections.com

-With Ken also having a foot in the poetry and art worlds, we have worked with several writers and artists to create their websites to showcase their books, readings, workshops and gallery shows..
+With Ken also having connections in the poetry and art worlds, we have worked with writers and artists to create their websites to showcase their books, readings, workshops, and gallery shows.

 For the poet and artist Maria Mazziotti Gillan, we created three websites.
-Firts, her poetry website which has a customer design and is commercially-hosted.
+First, her poetry website which has a custom design and is commercially-hosted.

 She also wanted a complementary blog that was designed with a similar theme using Google’s Blogger with free hosting.

 For her artwork, Maria wanted a completely different website that could showcase her art and offer it for sale.